Luke Browning

-Luke Browning (born 31 January 2002) is a British racing driver who is currently competing in the 2023 FIA Formula 3 Championship, driving for Hitech Grand Prix.
-He previously won the 2022 GB3 Championship and the 2020 F4 British Championship with Hitech and Fortec Motorsports respectively.
+Luke Browning (born 31 January 2002) is a British racing driver who competes in the FIA Formula 2 Championship for Hitech TGR as part of the Williams Driver Academy.

+A member of the Williams Driver Academy since 2023, he previously competed in the same championship the year prior, driving for ART Grand Prix during the final three rounds.
+He won the 2022 GB3 Championship and the 2020 F4 British Championship with Hitech and Fortec Motorsports respectively.
+Browning also finished third in the 2024 FIA Formula 3 Championship with Hitech Pulse-Eight.

+He was awarded the Aston Martin Autosport BRDC Award for 2022.
+He is the winner of the 2023 Macau Grand Prix.

+Early and personal life

+Luke Browning was born on 31 January 2002 in Kingsley, Cheshire.
+He was initially racing in motocross at an early age, but switched to four wheels after his mother deemed it as "too dangerous".

+Browning enjoys sim racing during his downtime and is part of four-time Formula One world champion Max Verstappen's sim racing team, Team Redline.

 Career

 Junior Saloon Car Championship

-In 2016 Browning made his debut in car racing, competing in the Junior Saloon Car Championship in the UK.
-He won a race and was awarded the title "Henry Surtees Teen Racer of the Year 2016", having finished ninth in his first year in motorsport competition.
+In 2016, Browning made his debut in car racing, competing in the Junior Saloon Car Championship in the UK.
+He won a race and was awarded the title "Henry Surtees Teen Racer of the Year 2016", having finished ninth in his first year in motorsport x.

 Ginetta Junior Championship

+2017

 For 2017, the Brit made a switch to the Ginetta Junior Championship with Richardson Racing.
-Browning's season highlight would end up being a pole position he scored in the second Silverstone race, and he placed eleventh in the standings.
-In the following season Browning stayed on with Richardson Racing.
+His season highlight would end up being a pole position he scored in the second Silverstone race, and he placed eleventh in the standings.

+2018

+In the following season, Browning stayed on with Richardson Racing.
 His season started out strongly, with three victories after four races.
-However, over the course of the season Browning ultimately lost out to the Elite Motorsport duo of Louis Foster and eventual champion Adam Smalley.
-Browning scored enough points to win the championship taking Oulton park into account, only to lose his race 1 win due to a mechanical infringement.
+However, over the course of the season he lost out to the Elite Motorsport duo of Louis Foster and eventual champion Adam Smalley.
+He scored enough points to win the championship taking Oulton park into account, only to lose his race 1 win due to a mechanical infringement.
 He went on to win race 2 in dramatic style by 11 seconds.
-Ultimately Browning finished in third position after a neck and neck season with a total of eight victories and ten further podium finishes.
+Ultimately, he finished in third position after a neck and neck season with a total of eight victories and ten further podium finishes.